Bromborough: History

-A charter for a market to be held each Monday was granted by Edward I in 1278 to the monks of St. Werburgh's Abbey.
+A market charter allowing a market to be held each Monday was granted by Edward I in 1278 to the monks of St. Werburgh's Abbey.
 It was hoped that establishing the market in the vicinity of Bromborough Cross would promote honest dealing.
 The market cross was the traditional centre of the village and also an assembly point for local farm labourers available for hire.
 The steps of the cross are from the original 13th-century monument.
 The cross itself is a more recent reproduction, presented to the town by the Bromborough Society.

 With a watermill having been recorded near Bromborough at the time of the Domesday Survey, Bromborough watermill was likely to have been the oldest mill site on the Wirral.
 Located on the River Dibbin at what is known as Spital Dam, it was worked until 1940 and demolished in 1949.
 The site is now a children's nursery.
 A windmill, built in 1777, existed on higher ground also at the same location.
 Having fallen into disuse and much deteriorated, it was destroyed by gunpowder in about 1878.

 An increase in traffic passing through the area resulted in Bromborough undergoing extensive redevelopment in the 1930s.
 Bromborough Hall, built in 1617, was demolished in 1932 to make way for a by-pass and a number of farmhouses and cottages in the area of Bromborough Cross were replaced with shops.

-Civic history

-Bromborough was a township and parish in the Wirral Hundred, which became a civil parish in 1866.
-From 1894 Bromborough was also an urban district.
-Both the civil parish and the urban district were abolished in 1922 when it was merged with the neighbouring civil parish of Bebington, ultimately becoming part of the Municipal Borough of Bebington.
-Under local government reorganisation on 1 April 1974, Bromborough transferred from Cheshire to the newly-formed county of Merseyside.

 Geography

-Bromborough is situated on the eastern side of the Wirral Peninsula, at the western side of the River Mersey.
-The area is approximately 12.5 km south-south-east of the Irish Sea at New Brighton and about 8 km east-north-east of the Dee Estuary at Parkgate.
+Bromborough is situated on the eastern side of the Wirral Peninsula, on the western side of the River Mersey.
+The area is approximately 12.5 km south-southeast of the Irish Sea at New Brighton and about 8 km east-northeast of the Dee Estuary at Parkgate.
 Bromborough Cross is at an elevation of about 32 m above sea level.